Archaeological Discovery and Early Settlements

 In vast regions once controlled by Episcopalians, Indian DNA has almost vanished.

-In Catholic-settled nations, Indian DNA remains present in over 90% of the population.
+In our hemisphere’s Catholic-settled nations, Indian DNA remains in over 90% of their populations.

 Return to Core Moral Teachings

-By the grace of God, later denominations returned to the fundamental truths “You shall not kill” and “Love God and love your neighbor as yourself.”
+By the grace of God, more Christian denominations returned to the fundamental truths “You shall not kill” and “Love God and love your neighbor as yourself.”

-An even greater miracle occurred as some descendants of the English Episcopalians returned to these uplifting beliefs.
+An even greater miracle occurred: Some descendants of the English Episcopalians returned to these uplifting beliefs.

-Christian denominations became blessedly more Christian than the initial violent waves of English Episcopalians who permanently erased tens of millions of Stone Age Indians, spreading “More for Me!” from coast to coast.
+Christian denominations became blessedly more Christian than the initial violent waves of English Episcopalians who permanently erased tens of millions of Stone Age Indians, but only after spreading “More for Me!” from coast to coast.

 Modern-Day Threats